 Another common concern is that broaching the topic of end-of-life care with an ill loved one may cause them to become depressed.
-While these feelings are both valid and understandable, they can also cause a caregiver to delay calling hospice and create unnecessary suffering for both a dying elder and their family.
+While these feelings are both valid and understandable, they can also cause a caregiver to delay starting hospice and create unnecessary suffering for both a dying elder and their family.

 Quantity of Life vs. Quality of Life

 Research has found that seniors often receive unnecessarily aggressive medical treatments in their last few weeks of life.
 A 2019 study published in JNCI Cancer Spectrum compiled treatment data from 100,848 patients with various types of imminently fatal metastatic cancer who died within one month of diagnosis.
-Researchers found that 28.3 percent of colorectal cancer patients underwent surgery, 11 percent of lung and breast cancer patients received chemotherapy, and 18.7 percent of lung cancer patients received radiotherapy in their final month of life.
+Researchers found that 28.3 percent of colorectal cancer patients underwent surgery, 11 percent of lung and breast cancer patients received chemotherapy, and 18.7 percent of lung cancer patients received radiotherapy in the final month of life.
 These aggressive treatments are known to be painful and cause bothersome symptoms and complications that seriously undermine a patient’s remaining quality of life.

 While this study addresses advanced cancer, Judy Bartel, MSN, ACHPN, CHPCA, FPCN, chief clinical officer for Hospice of the Western Reserve, points out that many people don’t acknowledge that a disease is terminal and progressive.
-“I can’t tell you how many times I hear, ‘My mother has a little bit of heart failure,’ or that a senior with COPD (chronic obstructive pulmonary disorder) has a ‘little bit of a breathing problem.’ ”
+“I can’t tell you how many times I hear, ‘My mother has a little bit of heart failure,’ or that a senior with COPD has a ‘little bit of a breathing problem.’ ”

 This issue is caused, in part, by miscommunication between doctors, patients and caregivers.
 Dr. Gazelle feels that efforts must be made to better educate physicians on the merits of hospice and how to broach the topic of end-of-life care with patients and their family members.
 She also acknowledges the vital role that caregivers play in these discussions.
 “It is critical that families begin to feel more empowered to name the truth and not wait for the physician to initiate the discussion,” she urges.